-When we are designing APIs the goal is to give our users some amount of power over the service we provide.
-While HTTP verbs and resource URLs allow the basic interactions, often it is important to supply some additional functionality, otherwise, the system can become too cumbersome to work with.
+When we’re designing APIs the goal’s to give our users some amount of power over the service we provide.
+While HTTP verbs and resource URLs allow for some basic interaction, oftentimes it’s necessary to provide additional functionality or else the system becomes too cumbersome to work with.

-One example of this is pagination: We can’t send every article to a client in one response if we have millions in our database.
+An example of this is pagination: we can’t send every article to a client in one response if we have millions in our database.

-A way to get this done is parametrization.
+A way to get this done is with parametrization.

 What is Parametrization

-Generally speaking, parametrization is some kind of configuration for a request.
+Generally speaking, parametrization is a kind of request configuration.

 In a programming language, we can request a return value from a function.
 If the function doesn’t take any parameters, we can’t directly affect this return value.

-Same goes with APIs, especially stateless ones like REST APIs, as follows from this Roy Fielding quote:
+Same goes with APIs, especially stateless ones like REST APIs.
+Roy Fielding said this eloquently:

 All REST interactions are stateless.
 That is, each request contains all of the information necessary for a connector to understand the request, independent of any requests that may have preceded it.

-There are many ways in HTTP to add parameters to our request.
-The query string; the body of POST, PUT and PATCH requests and the headers.
+There are many ways in HTTP to add parameters to our request: the query string, the body of POST, PUT and PATCH requests, and the header.
 Each has its own use-cases and rules.

-The simplest way to get all data in without too many constraints is to put everything in the body.
-I saw many APIs in my time that worked that way.
+The simplest way to add in all parameter data is to put everything in the body.
+Many APIs work this way.
 Every endpoint uses POST and all parameters are in the body.
-Especially legacy APIs that grew over decades and accumulated more and more parameters have to do it like this, the sheer amount of data wouldn’t fit in the query string.
+This is especially true in legacy APIs that accumulated more and more parameters over a decade or so, such that they no longer fit in the query string.

 While this is more often the case than not, I’d consider it an edge case in API design.
-If we ask the right questions up front, we can prevent such results early on.
+If we ask the right questions up front, we can prevent such a result.

 What kind of parameter do we want to add?